 - Containers – Make sure they can drain well from their bottoms and move them into the sun if they are sodden.

-- Change the water flow – Put up barriers or dig drains that alter the water flow away from the garden beds and consider appropriately design swales to manage water flow.
+- Change the water flow – Put up barriers or dig drains that alter the water flow away from the garden beds and consider appropriately designed swales to manage water flow.

-- Planting – Hold off on planting when a big wet is coming or has just hit.
+- Planting – Hold off on planting when a big wet has just hit.

 - Weeding – Its often wetter around full moon time and this is when reproductive forces are at their highest on earth.
 If you choose to pull weeds when its very wet, you will increase the potential for additional weed growth even though they will be easy to pull out.